A Machine Learning Approach to Persian Text Readability Assessment Using a Crowdsourced Dataset: Dataset

 \section{Dataset}

 As mentioned in section \ref{Related Works}, no research studies were available for Persian text readability assessment.
 Therefore, a Persian dataset for text readability assessment was collected in order to use machine learning to automate the Persian text readability assessment.
-The dataset was collected as a multi-class dataset to be applicable for classification models given the better performance of classification models compared to regression models \cite{feng2010comparison}. \\ There are two significant approaches to text readability dataset collection.
+The dataset was collected as a multi-class dataset to be applicable for classification models, given the better performance of classification models compared to regression models \cite{feng2010comparison}.

+There are two significant approaches to text readability dataset collection.
 The first approach is to use texts labeled by text readability experts; the second approach is to crowdsource the information required for a text readability dataset.
 This research study selects the crowdsource approach since it is more accessible and can reflect the real readability of Persian texts as the labels have been determined by a vast number of Persian speakers.
-These labels are the Persian voters\textquotesingle\ opinion about the readability of the questioned Persian text. \\ The texts for the dataset were gathered from various sources and belonged to different topics.
+These labels are the Persian voters\textquotesingle\ opinion about the readability of the questioned Persian text.

+The texts for the dataset were gathered from various sources and belonged to different topics.
 Some of the texts were gathered from Persian websites such as fa.wikipedia, beytoote.com, koodakan.org, tebyan.net, akhlagh.porsemani.ir, dastanak.com, shahrekhabar.ir, and zoomit.ir.
 Some texts were gathered from several Telegram\footnote{Telegram.org} messenger channels such as Sedanet, Vivaphilosophy, and Filmosophy.
 Finally, this research study selected some texts from several Persian books (e.g., Akhlagh Naseri by Nasir al-Din al-Tusi, Tarikh-e Jahangosha-ye Joveini by Ata Malik Joveini, Kelileh o Demneh by Ibn al-Muqaffa, and Gulistan by Saadi Shirazi).
 There are two selection criteria for these sources: Firstly, most of the selected sources are common sources of online information reached by Persian users.
-Secondly, the sources cover a wide range of general text readability levels; from children stories to some difficult to comprehend novels.
-These texts cover various genres such as news, children stories, novels, sports, history, science, philosophy, and so forth.
-The number of texts in each genre is presented in Table \ref{topics-table}. \\
+Secondly, the sources cover a wide range of general text readability levels, from children's stories to some difficult to comprehend novels.
+These texts cover various genres, such as news, children's stories, novels, sports, history, science, philosophy, and so forth.
+The number of texts in each genre is presented in Table \ref{topics-table}.